sergioramiro/Factorial-metrics/README.md

 - Developed in **Java** and **Spring Boot** due to my familiarity and experience with this technology.
 Spring Boot simplifies the configuration and development of Java applications, with strong support for RESTful APIs, security, and data access.

-- I followed the **Hexagonal Architecture** (Ports and Adapters) to create a decoupled system, separating the core logic from external systems like databases.
+- I followed the **Hexagonal Architecture** to create a decoupled system, separating the core logic from external systems like databases.
 This improves maintainability and testability by isolating the business logic from infrastructure concerns.

 - I used **JPA** for its powerful ORM capability, simplifying interactions with the database and keeping a clean and modular code.